FOR IMMEDIATE RELEASE

 $100,000 Stakes Race Celebrates Relationship Between Santa Anita Park and Tokyo City Keiba (TCK)’s Ohi Racetrack

-"A Great Race Place" to Host Popular Event for 16th year; Raffle Drawing, Exibits and Free T-shirts Available to Patrons
+"The Great Race Place" to Host Popular Event for 17th Year;

-The Tokyo City Cup, won last year by Tap It Light, is the sole graded stakes race named for a major city outside of the United States.
+The Tokyo City Cup, won last year by WORTH REPEATING, is the sole graded stakes race named for a major city outside of the United States.
 Free admission coupons are available by visiting www.tokyocitycup.com.
-The event will feature free Tokyo City Cup T-shirts that will be given to the first 1000 patrons (coupon available on the website and select publications) and even more gifts for fans who complete a simple survey at one of our drawing tables.
+The event will feature free Tokyo City Cup T-shirts that will be given to the first 1,500 patrons (coupon available on the website and select publications) and even more gifts for fans who complete a simple survey at one of our drawing tables.
 The website also provides more information about the specific event schedule.
 Gates open at Santa Anita at 10:30 a.m., with first post at 12:30 p.m.

-The Japan Family Day, held in conjunction with the Tokyo City Cup, features cultural exhibitions that showcase such Japanese displays as Sado (tea ceremony), Kado (flower arranging), Shodo (calligraphy), Origami (paper folding), Koto (Japanese harp), Minyo (Japanese folk song), Karate(Japanese martial arts) , Sumo (Japanese-style wrestling), Ryukyu Buyo (Okinawa traditional dance), Tsugaru Shamisen (Three-stringed Japanese guitar), Kids Dance Performance and Taiko (a special Japanese drum performance).
-Moreover, Hiroyuki Hayashida Taiko Trio, Japanese professional taiko artists, will perform as a special guest.
+The Japan Family Day, held in conjunction with the Tokyo City Cup, features cultural exhibitions that showcase such Japanese displays as Sado (tea ceremony), Kado (flower arranging), Shodo (calligraphy), Origami (paper folding), Shishimai (Japanese Lion Dance), Minyo (Japanese folk song), Karate(Japanese martial arts) , Sumo (Japanese-style wrestling), Ryukyu Buyo (Okinawa traditional dance), Tsugaru Shamisen (Three-stringed Japanese guitar), and Taiko (a special Japanese drum performance).
+Hiroyuki Hayashida, Japanese professional drum artists, will be performing as well.
+Moreover, Mr. Masaru Hanada (Wakanohana), who is the former Yokozuna (Grand Champion) of professional Sumo wrestling, will be showing up as a special guest.
 Also, Visit Japan provides tourism information to attending patrons, introducing Japan as an attractive travel destination.
-And, there will be various Japanese food booths available (Sushi, Curry, Okonomiyaki (Japanese-style Pancake), Takoyaki (Japanese octopus dumplings), Green Tea, Sweets) Beer Garden that will serve Japanese beer, a kids area with pony rides and visitors can take pictures with the world-famous Samurai warriors, who will be in traditional gear and armor at the Soma Nomaoi booth.
+And, there will be various Japanese food booths available (Sushi, Curry, Okonomiyaki (Japanese-style Pancake), Takoyaki (Japanese octopus dumplings), Japanese Tea, Green Tea Ice Cream, Japanese bread etc.), Beer Garden that will serve Japanese beer, a kids area with pony rides.
+The world-famous Samurai warriors, who will be in traditional gear and armor at the Soma Nomaoi booth, are coming back to LA again.
+Visitors can take pictures with them.

 Santa Anita Park (http://www.santaanita.com/contact) is located in Arcadia, California, a residential community 14 miles northeast of downtown Los Angeles.
-Santa Anita Park opens each year on December 26, with daily racing continuing through late April, from Wednesday through Sunday.
+It is famous as a filming location for Dustin Hoffman's HBO drama "Luck".
+Santa Anita Park opens each year on December 26, with daily racing continuing through late April, from Thursday through Sunday.
 For more information, please visit at www.tokyocitycup.com.

 Media Contact